tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-09-03-networked-communities-2.md

 But sidewalk life doesn't exist in busy highways (i.e. Twitter, Facebook) and they can't sustain themselves in closed-door suburbia with no meeting places (non-addressable email lists).

-And networks can't self-sustain without participation - so maybe the best argument for blogging is not because it's good for you but because it's good for us.
+And networks can't self-sustain without participation - so maybe the best argument for blogging is not because it's good for you but because it's good for... us?

-## The Future of Comments?
+## But Where is the Digital Sidewalk?

+But how do you turn a loose collection of blogs into a community?

-One feature of sidewalk life is the meeting places - things like cafes, corner stores, hardware stores{% include tufte-sn.html id="hardware" content="For further reading check out this wonderful piece <a href='https://placesjournal.org/article/community-plumbing-a-history-of-the-hardware-store/'>community plumbing - a history of the hardware store'</a>" %}.
+One feature of sidewalk life is the meeting places - things like cafes, corner stores, hardware stores{% include tufte-sn.html id="hardware" content="For further reading check out this wonderful piece <a href='https://placesjournal.org/article/community-plumbing-a-history-of-the-hardware-store/'>community plumbing - a history of the hardware store</a>" %}.
 Place people can bump into each other, pass through, congregate, meet and gossip.

 The internet's seamless, endless, edgeless nature makes these meeting places few and far between.

-When people bemoan the death of blogs are they really lamenting the death of comments?
+For me - most discussion around my blog posts happens on Twitter.
+And it strikes me that social media didn't kill blogging - but it did kill comments.

 I've tried a few experiments recently to actively cultivate conversation on my site - [once in hypothesis annotations](https://tomcritchlow.com/2019/07/12/annotate-the-outline/) and [once in disqus comments](https://tomcritchlow.com/2016/08/25/community/).
 The conversations there are delightful, but they're broadly speaking... unsustainable.

-Blogchats are one way to create discussion - I loved [this recent one between Kicks Condor and Nadia](https://www.kickscondor.com/nadia-eghbal)
+Blogchats are one way to create discussion - I loved [this recent one between Kicks Condor and Nadia](https://www.kickscondor.com/nadia-eghbal).

-Perhaps webmentions (or something like it) is the answer from the Indieweb crowd?

-So maybe what we need is more people blogging - to create more semi-public individuals - and more sidewalks that are little corners to hang out.
+And this cross-domain blogchain is another way to experiment.

+But where next?
+What might a corner-store or a hardware store look like as a meeting place and anchor for a community of semi-public, semi-private blogs?

+I'm excited to experiment and find out.

+Either way in order for there to be a network we need people blogging - so come sit on the stoop and get blogging.
+It'll be better for all of us.